 - Laptop running Windows 10 1803 or newer (this is so you can actually see the multiple partitions on the USB key)

-Right click “Run with Powershell” (this will self elevate and run “as administrator”)
+Once download, right click and then “Run with Powershell” (this will self elevate and run “as administrator”).

 Right click the ISO and mount it with explorer so that it gets a drive letter assigned.
 In my case in will be “F:\”